elyra-ai/elyra/docs/source/user_guide/best-practices-file-based-nodes.md

 -->
 ## Best practices for file-based pipeline nodes

-Generic pipelines and runtime specific pipelines support natively file-based nodes for  Jupyter notebooks, Python scripts, and R scripts.
+[Generic pipelines and typed pipelines](pipelines.md) support natively file-based nodes for  Jupyter notebooks, Python scripts, and R scripts.
 In order to support heterogeneous execution - that is making them runnable in any runtime environment (JupyterLab, Kubeflow Pipelines, and Apache Airflow) - follow the guidelines listed below.

 ### Container image